-Since 2018, the JRC (D2) publishes annual EU Blue Economy Reports[1] monitoring the socio-economic performance of established and emerging EU Blue Economy sectors.
-In 2021, in collaboration with DG MARE (A4), the JRC (D2) established an EU Blue Economy Observatory[2] to act as a knowledge gateway facilitating access to information about the socio-economic performance of EU Blue Economy sectors and their progress in decarbonisation and energy transition[3] using best available data.
+Since 2018, the JRC publishes annual EU Blue Economy Reports[1] monitoring the socio-economic performance of established and emerging EU Blue Economy sectors.
+In 2021, in collaboration with DG MARE (A4), the JRC established an EU Blue Economy Observatory[2] to act as a knowledge gateway facilitating access to information about the socio-economic performance of EU Blue Economy sectors and their progress in decarbonisation and energy transition[3] using best available data.

-The Commission aims to ensure that economic activities related to the oceans and seas contribute to sustainable development, environmental protection, and the well-being of coastal communities in the EU.
-These goals stem from an EU policy framework that has been evolving considerably over the past few years.
-Adopted in 2008, the Marine Strategy Framework Directive (MSFD)[4] represents the environmental pillar of the EU's maritime policy, providing a framework for EU marine waters to achieve Good Environmental Status (GES).
-In 2012, the Commission adopted a Blue Economy Strategy[5] to make the best of ocean and coastal resources as to stimulate sustainable economic growth and prosperity.
+In 2008, the Commission adopted the Marine Strategy Framework Directive (MSFD)[4] represents the environmental pillar of the EU's maritime policy, providing a framework for EU marine waters to achieve Good Environmental Status (GES).
+Later, in 2012, the Blue Economy Strategy[5] was introduced to make the best of ocean and coastal resources as to stimulate sustainable economic growth and prosperity.
 With the adoption of the Maritime Spatial Planning directive[6] in 2014, the EU introduced a key instrument of integrated maritime policy which allows to increase cross-border cooperation and protect the marine environment more effectively.
 In 2021, the Commission adopted the Communication on a new approach for a sustainable blue economy in the EU “A Green Recovery for the Blue Economy – Transforming the EU's Blue Economy for a Sustainable Future”[7].
 In line with the European Green Deal, this strategy is the current long-term policy framework guiding the sustainability transition of all blue economy value chains, replacing unchecked expansionary targets with roadmaps to achieve climate-neutrality, zero pollution, responsible food systems, biodiversity protection and coastal resilience.
 Good practices and enabling solutions for this transition are outlined in Annex 1.

-Research & Innovation
+The role of Research & Innovation